-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): is 125 pounds per acre (140 Kg/ha) in a year with normal precipitation and temperatures.
-Perennial grasses produce 35-45 percent of the total production, forbs 15-25 percent and shrubs 35-45 percent.
-16. Potential invasive (including noxious) species (native and non-native).
+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: include cheatgrass, medusahead, Vulpia species, bulbous bluegrass and annual mustards.
-17. Perennial plant reproductive capability: all functional groups have the potential to reproduce in favorable years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: includes cheatgrass, Russian thistle, yellow salsify, and annual mustards. - 17.
+Perennial plant reproductive capability: all functional groups have the potential to reproduce in favorable years.